roushrsh/AIDA/README.md

 <h1>Table of Contents</h1>

 Before you start\
-Recommended first workflow

-Main

-Advanced
+Main\
+Advanced\

-Database generator
+Database generator\

-Offline search
+Offline search\

-Post Run Script
+Post Run Script\

-Gradient Cal
+Gradient Cal\

-Transfer Learn
+Transfer Learn\

-Run
+Run\
 Troubleshooting

-<h3>**Before you start**</h3>
+<h3>**Before you start**</h3>\
-DIA-NN is written for Windows and requires XCalibur 4.5 or higher, Tune 4.2xxx and iAPI Access.
-AIDA has been tested on fast multithread CPU's, for our use case a i9 14900 was used.
+AIDA is written for Windows and requires XCalibur 4.5 or higher, Tune 4.2.4310.9 and iAPI Access.
+AIDA has been tested on an Intel i9 14900K, results may differ on slower CPU's.\

-We have provided a sample cell-line, plasma and breast-tissue databases.
-However What you need
-A Windows computer with the instrument/API dependencies required by the acquisition installation.
+We have provided sample Cell-line, Plasma and Breast-Tumor-Tissue databases, but users can generate their own using FASTA files or the recommended observed peptide libraries.  (see Database Generator).\
-A valid Python executable for the Python-backed tools.
-Use Environment Check to verify it.
+A valid Python executable for the Python-backed tools is needed along with the necessary libraries.
+(See the Environment Check module.)\
-A peptide/protein database for acquisition or search.
-The database generator accepts peptide/protein text input or FASTA input and writes the database used by AIDA workflows.
-For acquisition: a writable output directory and the database to use.
-For offline search: a Thermo `.raw` file, a CSV database or packed database directory, an output root, and the offline-search Python environment.

 <h3>**Start the application**</h3>
-For a development build, launch `AIDAv1p0.exe` .
-Release builds should be launched from their corresponding release directory.
+After downloading, launch `AIDAv1p0.exe`.
 Keep the executable together with its dependency files.

-<h3>**Recommended first workflow**</h3>
-For a first test, use a small database and a short or representative RAW file.
-Open Environment Check and point it to the Python interpreter used for AIDA tools.
-Click Check environment.
-Install only missing packages after confirming the selected Python path.
-Use Database generator to create or refresh a database, or select an existing compatible database.
-On Main, set the run number, database, output directory, TMT plex, run length, AIDA+ setting, and Smart Caller mode.
-Review Advanced.
-Defaults are intended to preserve the configured method behavior; unlock a row only when you intend to override it.
-Confirm instrument readiness, then click Start on Main.
-Monitor progress on Run.
-At completion, open Post Run Script.
-AIDA pre-fills its Chopin/MS3Signal/output fields; choose the RAW file and run sieving, with optional MS3 TMT quantification.

 <h2>Main</h2>
 The Main tab contains the minimum settings needed to start an acquisition.